mdn/advanced-js-fundamentals-ck/tutorials/functions/01-calling-functions.md

 ## Explicitly Setting Context with `bind`

 `call` and `apply` are great ways of explicitly setting `this` when we call a function.
-But sometimes, we want set `this` when we define a function, not when we call it.
+But sometimes, we want to set `this` when we define a function, not when we call it.

 `call` and `apply` invoke the function immediately. `bind` is different.
 It returns a copy of the function with `this` set explicitly that we can call later.